foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 * Terminal settings

-If you are using the |emsk|, the terminal automatically selects the correct port number, and if you are using the emulator without a port, uncheck it, as show in the following figure.
+If you are using the |emsk|, the terminal automatically selects the correct port number, and if you are using the emulator without a port, uncheck it as shown in the following figure.

 |figure17|